 • Provide MFP access to MFP-eligible individuals (Medicare beneficiaries enrolled in Part D)

-• Process MFP discounts through the Medicare Transaction Facilitator (MTF), a CMS-administered claims processing system launched January 2026
+• Process MFP discounts through the Medicare Transaction Facilitator (MTF), a CMS-administered claims processing system launched in January 2026

-• Publish MFP transparently per Section 1196
+• Publish the MFP transparently per Section 1196

 • Refrain from raising other prices or restricting access in retaliation